harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/sequential-and-parallel-deployments.md

 ![](./static/service_parallel_infra_seq.png)

+Each service is deployed sequentially, but the infrastructures are deployed in parallel.

+The deployment sequence is as follows:

+Here, 1 and 2 will be deployed parallelly and 3 and 4 will be deployed parallelly i.e different services are deployed parallelly in the same infrastructure.
+1 and 3 will deployed sequentially and 2 and 4 will be deployed sequentially i.e same service will be deployed in different infrastructure sequentially.

 ![](./static/seq_service_parallel_infra.png)

-#### Multi Service in Parallel and Multi Infrastructure in Parallel
+4. Multi Service in Parallel and Multi Infrastructure in Parallel

 - **Services**: S1, S2
 - **Environment**: E1
 - **Infrastructure**: I1, I2

+Both services and infrastructure are deployed in parallel.

+The deployment sequence is as follows:
 **`S1 I1, S2 I1, S1 I2, S2 I2`**

 ![](./static/service_parallel_infra_parallel.png)

-#### Multi service in parallel and multi environment and multi Infrastructure in sequential
+5. Multi service in parallel and multi environment and multi Infrastructure in sequential

 - **Services**: S1, S2
 - **Environment_1_Infrastructure_1**: I1, I2